The Ramen Girl: Reception

 Film critic Don Willmott describes The Ramen Girl as "a vacuous but atmospheric analysis of the redemptive power of a good bowl of noodles" in which "The Karate Kid meets Tampopo meets Babette's Feast."

+David Cornelius of DVD Talk was more positive, writing that the film "ends with a wonderful homage to Tampopo", and calling it "lovely and sweet".

+A more negative response came from Slant Magazine, which ran a highly critical "live-blog review" of the film’s DVD release.